nimishparmar/disqo/README.md

 - Number of abandoned carts

 Tracking these metrics could be done by sending specific events to systems such as [Amplitude](https://amplitude.com/).
 Additionally, we can leverage BI tools such as Tableau to gain further insight.

+# Items I was not able to get to...
+Despite enjoying working on this exercise, due to time constraints I was not able to do everything that was asked for.
+Here are some of the items I wish I could've done --
+- Writing unit tests
+- Database schema of my implementation (I worked on what a production system would look like instead)
+- OpenAPI/Swagger docs
+- Adding a kubernetes cluster to monitor my docker instances

+Thank you again for giving me the opportunity to work on this coding challenge.
+Please do not hesitate to get in touch with me if you have any questions at nimish.parmar@gmail.com